We advocate for physician-led care and truth and transparency in healthcare credentialing. You can help us!

 Preserve funding for GME!

 Protect your access to high-quality health care.
-Ask your representatives to maintain adequate funding for graduate medical education today.
+Educate your representatives on why it’s important to maintain adequate funding for graduate medical education today.